-"Long-Term Rating" means, for any entity: (a) in the case of Standard & Poor's, the long-term issuer credit rating of such entity and (b) in the case of Moody's, the long-term senior unsecured debt rating of such entity.
+"Liquidity Threshold Rating" means (a) in the case of Fitch, a Long-Term Rating of BBB with respect to the Liquidity Provider for the Class AA Trust and a Long-Term Rating of BBB with respect to the Liquidity Provider for the Class A Trust, and (b) in the case of Moody's, a Long-Term Rating of Baa2.
 (Intercreditor Agreement, Section 1.01)

-A "Replacement Facility" for any Liquidity Facility will mean an irrevocable revolving credit agreement (or agreements) in substantially the form of the replaced Liquidity Facility, including reinstatement provisions, or an agreement (or agreements) in such other form (which may include a letter of credit, surety bond, financial insurance policy or guaranty, or any combination thereof), as will permit the Rating Agencies to confirm in writing their respective ratings then in effect for the Certificates with respect to which such Liquidity Facility was issued (before downgrading of such ratings, if any, as a result of the downgrading of the related Liquidity Provider), in a face amount (or in an aggregate face amount) equal to the amount sufficient to pay interest on the Pool Balance of the Certificates of the applicable Trust (at the Stated Interest Rate for such Certificates, and without regard to expected future principal distributions) on the three successive semiannual Regular Distribution Dates following the date of replacement of such Liquidity Facility (or, if such date of replacement is a Regular Distribution Date, on such date of replacement and the two succeeding Regular Distribution Dates) and issued by an entity (or entities) having the minimum Long-Term Rating from each Rating Agency designated in the definition of "Liquidity Threshold Rating" as the applicable Liquidity Threshold Rating for such Rating Agency; provided that, without limiting the foregoing, in the case of the Liquidity Facility with respect to the Class AA Trust, following a Downgrade Event by Standard & Poor's, a Replacement Facility may consist of a combination of two separate irrevocable revolving credit facilities, each of which such revolving credit facilities shall (i) provide that the Subordination Agent may request Drawings under such credit facility on the same terms as under the other revolving credit facility if Drawings are not timely honored under such other revolving credit facility, (ii) be issued by persons (one of which may be the initial Liquidity Provider with respect to the Class AA Trust so long as the other requirements set forth in this proviso are satisfied) that are not affiliated with each other (each, a "Joint Issuer"), (iii) be evidenced by a revolving credit agreement substantially in the form of the Liquidity Facility with respect to the Class AA Trust and (iv) be issued by persons with credit ratings as follows: (x) if the Joint Issuers are primarily based in different countries (or states of the United States) and are primarily engaged in different Industries (as defined below), (A) the first Joint Issuer shall have a minimum Long-Term Rating of A- issued by Standard & Poor's and (B) the other Joint Issuer shall have a minimum Long-Term Rating of BBB+ issued by Standard & Poor's, or (y) if the Joint Issuers are either primarily based in the same country (or state of the United States) or are primarily engaged in the same Industry but not both, (A) the first Joint Issuer shall have a minimum Long-Term Rating of A issued by Standard & Poor's and (B) the second Joint Issuer shall have a minimum Long-Term Rating of A- issued by Standard & Poor's, or (z) if the Joint Issuers are primarily based in the same country (or state of the United States) and are primarily engaged in the same Industry, or otherwise at the discretion of American, (A) the first Joint Issuer shall have a minimum Long-Term Rating of A+ issued by Standard & Poor's and (B) the second Joint Issuer shall have a minimum Long-Term Rating of A issued by Standard & Poor's.
-For purposes of the determinations of required credit ratings set forth in subclauses (x) through (z) above, "Industry" shall mean the industry categories specified by Standard & Poor's published rating criteria that are effective as of the date of the prospectus supplement for the Class AA Certificates and the Class A Certificates.
-(Intercreditor Agreement, Section 1.01) The provider or providers of any Replacement Facility will have the same rights (including, without limitation, priority distribution rights and rights as "Controlling Party") under the Intercreditor Agreement as the replaced Liquidity Provider; provided that, in the event that a Liquidity Provider is replaced by two providers of a Replacement Facility, priority distribution rights and rights as a "Controlling Party" may not be allocated equally as between such providers.
+A "Replacement Facility" for any Liquidity Facility will mean an irrevocable revolving credit agreement (or agreements) in substantially the form of the replaced Liquidity Facility (which may be by assignment to and assumption of the Liquidity Facility by a provider of a Replacement Facility), including reinstatement provisions, or an agreement (or agreements) in such other form (which may include a letter of credit, surety bond, financial insurance policy or guaranty, or any combination thereof), as will permit the Rating Agencies to confirm in writing their respective ratings then in effect for the Certificates with respect to which such Liquidity Facility was issued (before downgrading of such ratings, if any, as a result of the downgrading of the related Liquidity Provider), in a face amount (or in an aggregate face amount) equal to the amount sufficient to pay interest on the Pool Balance of the Certificates of the applicable Trust (at the Stated Interest Rate for such Certificates, and without regard to expected future principal distributions) on the three successive semiannual Regular Distribution Dates following the date of replacement of such Liquidity Facility (or, if such date of replacement is a Regular Distribution Date, on such date of replacement and the two succeeding Regular Distribution Dates) and issued by an entity (or entities) having the minimum Long-Term Rating from each Rating Agency designated in the definition of "Liquidity Threshold Rating" as the applicable Liquidity Threshold Rating for such Rating Agency.
+The provider or providers of any Replacement Facility will have the same rights (including, without limitation, priority distribution rights and rights as "Controlling Party") under the Intercreditor Agreement Facility, priority distribution rights and rights as a "Controlling Party" may not be allocated equally as between such providers.
 (Intercreditor Agreement, Section 3.05(e))

-The Liquidity Facility for each of the Class AA Trust, the Class A Trust and the Class B Trust provides that the applicable Liquidity Provider's obligations thereunder will expire on the earliest of:
+The Liquidity Facility for each of the Class AA Trust and Class A Trust provides that the applicable Liquidity Provider's obligations thereunder will expire on the earliest of:

-- the earlier of (a) the anniversary of the Class AA/A Issuance Date (in the case of the Liquidity Facility for each of the Class AA Trust and the Class A Trust) or the Class B Issuance Date (in the case of the Liquidity Facility for the Class B Trust) immediately following the date on which the applicable Liquidity Provider has provided a Non-Extension Notice and (b) the 15th day after the Final Legal Distribution Date of the applicable Certificates; - the date on which the Subordination Agent delivers to such Liquidity Provider a certification that all of the Certificates of such Trust have been paid in full or provision has been made for such payment; - the date on which the Subordination Agent delivers to such Liquidity Provider a certification that a Replacement Facility has been substituted for such Liquidity Facility; - the fifth Business Day following receipt by the Subordination Agent of a Termination Notice from such Liquidity Provider (see "- Liquidity Events of Default"); and - the date on which no amount is or may (including by reason of reinstatement) become available for drawing under such Liquidity Facility.
+- the earlier of (a) the anniversary of the Issuance Date immediately following the date on which the applicable Liquidity Provider has provided a Non-Extension Notice and (b) the 15th day after the Final Legal Distribution Date of the applicable Certificates; - the date on which the Subordination Agent delivers to such Liquidity Provider a certification that all of the Certificates of such Trust have been paid in full or provision has been made for such payment; - the date on which the Subordination Agent delivers to such Liquidity Provider a certification that a Replacement Facility has been substituted for such Liquidity Facility; - the fifth Business Day following receipt by the Subordination Agent of a Termination Notice from such Liquidity Provider (see "- Liquidity Events of Default"); and - the date on which no amount is or may (including by reason of reinstatement) become available for drawing under such Liquidity Facility.
 (Liquidity Facilities, Section 1.01)